drozdzyk667/teaCode/README.md

 There are 2 easy ways to view my project:

 - 1. Download ZIP package, unpack it somewhere on your PC, open project in your code editor and run yarn install, then yarn start.
 - 2. Use repo reference link, to clone repository.
-Open project, run git clone command, subsequently that yarn install and yarn start
+Open project, run git clone command, subsequently yarn install and yarn start

 ## Contact